Chamal1120/chace/README.md

 CHACE is a Rust-based engine designed for controlled AI-assisted code completion.
 Unlike traditional AI coding assistants that generate large code blocks, CHACE:

-- lets you target empty function definitions at the cursor position
+- targets empty function definitions at the cursor position
 - Extracts the function signature and documentation (docstrings)
 - Sends only the minimal context to the LLM
-- Generates and inserts the function body
+- Retrive function implementations from the LLM with optimal token efficiency

 This approach keeps the AI focused on the specific task, reduces token usage, maintains precision and efficiency and produces more predictable results.